pingcap/blog/tidb-binlog-architecture-evolution-and-implementation-principles.md

 The methods that Pump Client uses to divide Pump instances are as follows:

-- During initialization, Pump Client gets the information of all Pump instances from PD, adds the Pump instances with the “online” state to the list of available Pump instances, and adds other Pump instances to the unavailable node list.
+- During initialization, Pump Client gets the information of all Pump instances from PD, adds the Pump instances with the "online" state to the list of available Pump instances, and adds other Pump instances to the unavailable node list.

 - Pump sends a heartbeat to PD at regular intervals and updates its own state.
 Pump Client monitors the status information in PD reported by Pump, and timely updates the Pump information maintained in the memory.
-If the state is changed from non-online to “online”, then this Pump instance is added to the available Pump instance list; otherwise, it is added to the unavailable node list.
+If the state is changed from non-online to "online", then this Pump instance is added to the available Pump instance list; otherwise, it is added to the unavailable node list.

 - When TiDB writes binlog to Pump, if the Pump instance still fails to write the binlog after retrying multiple times, Pump Client will add this Pump instance to the unavailable list.